Marcelo Zalayeta: International career

 Zalayeta was called up for the 1997 FIFA World Youth Championship in Malaysia with the Uruguay national under-20 team, scoring four goals throughout the tournament as his team reached the final, and was defeated by Argentina.
 With the senior Uruguay national team, he took part at the 1997 FIFA Confederations Cup, in which Uruguay managed a fourth-place finish, and the 1999 Copa América, scoring three goals in five appearances in the latter tournament, as they reached the final of the competition, only to be defeated by Brazil.

 Zalayeta represented Uruguay during his country's campaign to qualify for the 2006 FIFA World Cup, notably scoring a hat-trick in a 3–2 home win over Colombia on 4 September 2005.
-He was selected in a 23-man squad for Uruguay's World Cup intercontinental playoff against Australia on 16 November.
+He was selected in a 23-man squad for Uruguay's 2006 FIFA World Cup qualification play-off against Australia on 16 November.
 Zalayeta was one of two penalty kick takers whose shots were saved by Australian goalkeeper Mark Schwarzer.
 Zalayeta's failure to convert culminated in Australia winning the play-off 4–2 on penalties, qualifying for the 2006 FIFA World Cup finals in Germany, and eliminating Uruguay in the process.
 This was his final appearance for Uruguay.
 In total, he made 32 appearances for the national team between 1997 and 2005, scoring ten goals.

 Style of play

 A tall and physically strong forward, with a slender build, Zalayeta usually played as a centre-forward, and was primarily known for his technical skills and touch on the ball, as well as his eye for goal, heading, and ability in the air, which enabled him both to score and assist goals with his head; however, despite being a quick player in his youth, he was also known for his lack of pace as his career progressed.
 A team player, he was also known for his work-rate, ability to link-up with teammates, and hold up the ball with his back to goal, and was often involved in the build-up of attacking plays; he also possessed good movement, which enabled him to find spaces and get on the end of his teammates passes.
 Regarded as a promising but undisciplined player in his youth, he later developed into a more mature and reserved player as his career progressed, and was known for his tendency to score decisive goals for his teams, especially after coming off the bench, in particular during his time with Juventus, despite his lack of playing time with the club.
 He also had a strong personality, and was known for his exuberant goal celebrations with his arms lowered.
-He was nicknamed il panterone ("the big panther," in Italian) in the media throughout his career, due to his movements and agility.
+He was nicknamed il panterone ("The Big Panther" in Italian) in the media throughout his career due to his movements and agility.